pablo727/pablo727/README.md

 - 💻 Currently learning Kali Linux, Linux command line, and cybersecurity labs
 - 🐍 Skilled in Python for scripting and automation
 - 📊 Enjoy working with datasets for security analysis and visualizations
-- 🛠️ Practicing daily to land a first cybersecurity junior role
+- 🛠️ Studying for CompTIA Security+ 701 exam

 ---